olatoye-Brain/workerApp/Readme.md

 # Workers App

-## A simple crud application with login, signup.
+### A simple crud application with login, signup with api endpoints.
-## Users can post thier work add comment, delete, update as well
+### Users can post thier work add comment, delete, update as well

 Built With:
 Express